coder-mike/stringify-structured/README.md

 # stringify-structured

-A customizable stringification algorithm for POD data for diagnostic purposes.
+A customizable stringification algorithm for POD data.

   - Similar in spirit to `JSON.stringify` but has out-of-the-box support for:
     - Maps